BSC-ES/providentia/docs/source/Plot-types-and-options.md

 - Distribution plot (`distribution`)
 - Scatter plot (`scatter`)
 - Heat map (`heatmap`)
-- Table that gives one stat per subsection per experiment (`table`)
+- Table that gives one stat per subsection per model (`table`)
-- Table that gives multiple stats per experiment (`statsummary`)
+- Table that gives multiple stats per model (`statsummary`)
 - Taylor Diagram (`taylor`)
 - FAIRMODE target plot (`fairmode-target`)
 - FAIRMODE statistics summary plot (`fairmode-statsummary`).

 Some of these plots are created for specific statistics, namely: `map`, `periodic`, `heatmap`, `taylor` and `table`.
-This statistic is defined by aggregating the `-[stat]` field to the plot type. `[stat]` should be replaced with any of the base statistic names (e.g. p5, Mean), or experiment bias names (e.g. r2, RMSE).
+This statistic is defined by aggregating the `-[stat]` field to the plot type. `[stat]` should be replaced with any of the base statistic names (e.g. p5, Mean), or model bias names (e.g. r2, RMSE).
 For example to show the median values spatially, `map-p50` would be set as the plot name, or `map-r2` to show the coefficient of determination.
 The available statistic names are documented in `settings/basic_stats.yaml` and `settings/experiment_bias_stats.yaml`.
 For the Taylor diagram, only `r`and `r2`can be used.

 The timeseries can also be used to show how statistics vary in time.
 In order to do this, we need to add `-[stat]` and the temporal resolution after the plot type name (e.g. `timeseries-Mean-daily`, `timeseries-r2-monthly`, `timeseries-r-annual`).